xpresserjs/documentation/plugins/@xpresser/file-uploader/readme.md

 <br> This function will `try` to delete the uploaded file from the **temporary** location where it is stored.

 ## UploadedFiles (class)
+The `UploadedFile` class is returned when multiple files are uploaded.

 #### Properties